felt/geo/README.md

 * GeometryCollection

-Also includes an encoder, decoder, and formatter for using PostGIS data types with Postgrex
+Also includes a Postgrex extension for PostGIS data types

 ```elixir
 defp deps do